yingyonghui/CommPath/README.md

 #### Pathway analysis
 CommPath conducts pathway analysis to identify signaling pathways containing the marker ligands and receptors for each cluster.
 ```
-# To find pathways in which genesets show overlap with the marker ligands and receptors in the example dataset
+# To find pathways in which genesets show overlap with the marker ligands and receptors
 # CommPath provides pathway annotations from KEGG pathways, WikiPathways, reactome pathways, and GO terms
 # Here we take the KEGG pathways as an example
 tumor.obj <- findLRpath(object = tumor.obj, category = "kegg")